Skip to content

 • Doctor of Occupational Therapy (OTD)

-Format: Primarily on-campus, with select online and hybrid options.
+Most programs are on-campus, with some online and hybrid options available.

-Funding: Most full-time PhD students receive full tuition coverage and stipends through research or teaching assistantships.
+Many full-time PhD students receive tuition coverage and stipends through teaching or research assistantships.

 University of Massachusetts Amherst